Andrea-Filice/Taskify-Business/README.md

 - **Version Tracking**
   Record current and target versions for each component, making upgrades and rollbacks straightforward.

-- **User & Role Management (Coming soon)**
+- **AI Assistant (Coming soon)**
-  Assign tasks to specific team members or teams, with permissions to view, edit, or complete tasks.
+  AI will assist you during the scheduling process of all maintenance Tasks.

 - **Progress Dashboards (In beta)**
   Visual overviews of completed vs. pending tasks, helping managers spot bottlenecks and resource needs.